Byrum Brown: College career

+South Florida Bulls

 2022 season

 Brown made his first start in 2022 against Tulsa, where he completed 21 of 25 passes for 240 yards and three touchdowns and rushed for 76 yards and a touchdown in a 48–42 loss to Tulsa.
 He finished the 2022 season, completing 36 of 50 passes for 404 yards and five touchdowns to one interception, while also rushing for 179 yards and three touchdowns.

 2023 season

 Heading into the 2023 season, Brown was named South Florida's starting quarterback.
 In week 2 of the 2023 season, he completed 20 of 34 passing attempts for 197 yards and three touchdowns, while also rushing for two touchdowns, as he helped South Florida snap an 11 game losing streak beating Florida A&M. In week 4, Brown completed 22 of 29 pass attempts for 435 yards and two touchdowns and rushed for 82 yards in a win over Rice.
 He was named the AAC Offensive Player of the Week, Davey O'Brien Award "Great 8" Quarterbacks of the week, and the Manning Award "Stars of the Week".
 In week 5, Brown helped the Bulls snap a 19-game road losing streak by defeating Navy 44-30.
 In that game, he completed 26 of 34 pass attempts for 338 yards and three touchdowns.
 In a week 9 loss to the Memphis Tigers, Brown completed 31 of 39 pass attempts for 357 yards, five touchdowns and one interception, while rushing for 100 yards on 23 attempts.
 In the final game of the regular season, he had 296 total yards of offense and five touchdowns in a 48-14 rout of Charlotte, earning AAC Offensive Player of the Week for a 2nd time, and clinching a Bulls bowl game for the first time since 2018.

 Brown surpassed USF's single-season passing yards record previously set by Quinton Flowers and Matt Grothe while becoming the program's first 3,000 yard passer.
 He finished first in the AAC and 7th in FBS in total yards (3,823) and total yards per game (318.6), and was first in the AAC and 12th in FBS in points responsible for (17.3 ppg).
-Brown joined Jayden Daniels as the only quarterbacks in FBS to throw and rush for 3,000+ and 700+ yards on the season.

 Brown led the Bulls to a 45-0 victory over Syracuse in the Boca Raton Bowl.
 He completed 19 of 26 pass attempts for 214 yards and three touchdowns and rushed for 64 yards on 14 attempts, earning Offensive MVP honors.